 The Neurosignal Analysis Laboratory located at the Institute of Biomedical Engineering in Bogazici University has been involved in EEG-fMRI based neuroimaging studies using signal processing and statistical methods.

-The major aim of our research agenda is geared towards developing new analytical research tools to model the neuroscientific data that will enable us to perform functional neuroimaging of the human brain under cognitive conditions.
+The major purpose of our research is to develop computational research tools to model the data obtained from EEG and fMRI measurements for the functional neuroimaging of the human brain.

-By the 2000s, we started to the develop our algorithms for EEG dipole source localization and the accessibility to the fMRI data enabled us to build up an expertise on neuroimaging using EEG and fMRI.
+By the 2000s, we started to study the cognitive and clinical EEG data using the source reconstruction algorithms and by the 2010’s accessibility to the fMRI data enabled us to develop new ways to obtain brain images based on EEG-fMRI integration.